taoufiqjmari/1337-Common-Core/Libft/README.md

 	$> make
 	$> make bonus (to use linked list functions)

-4 - Make a main.c file having a main function that uses one or mix of the functions in the library (don't forget to include the header file of the function in the main.c)
-	#include "libft.h"

 5 - Compile the main.c and libft.a
 	$> gcc main.c libft.a -o program